 Ms. Anthony recently retired from the Skokie Public Library after serving as Director for 31 years.
 She is a Past President of the Public Library Association and the Illinois Library Association and also a past Chair of the Illinois State Library Advisory Committee.
 She currently serves on the Board of the Illinois Literacy Foundation.
 In the community, she is a past President of the Skokie Valley Rotary Club and continues to be active with Rotary.
 She is a past President of the Women's Board of the (then) Rush North Shore Hospital and also served on the Board of the North Suburban Health Care Foundation.

 Dr. Griffin is a clinical psychologist and attorney who has worked for over thirty years in the fields of child trauma, children’s mental health, and juvenile justice.
 He is retired from Northwestern University’s Feinberg School of Medicine where he was involved in research, training, and public policy.
 He has published extensively and lectured internationally.
 He has also practiced as a clinician and an assistant public defender in juvenile court.
+He currently serves as Chair of the Illinois Children's Mental Health Partnership.
 Gene and his family have lived in Skokie for over twenty-five years.